pierwill/qubes-doc/external/configuration-guides/vpn.md

 While the NetworkManager service is not started here (for a good reason), you can configure any kind of VPN client in your AppVM as well.
 However this is only suggested if your VPN client has special requirements.

-### ProxyVM
+### Proxy VM

-One of the best unique features of Qubes OS is its special type of VM called a ProxyVM.
+One of the best unique features of Qubes OS is its ability to have one VM provide networking for another.
 The special thing is that your AppVMs see this as a NetVM (or uplink), and your NetVMs see it as a downstream AppVM.
-Because of this, you can place a ProxyVM between your AppVMs and your NetVM.
+Because of this, you can place a VM as a proxy between your AppVMs and your NetVM.
 This is how the default sys-firewall VM functions.

-Using a ProxyVM to set up a VPN client gives you the ability to:
+Using a proxy VM to set up a VPN client gives you the ability to:

 - Separate your VPN credentials from your NetVM.
 - Separate your VPN credentials from your AppVM data.
 - Easily control which of your AppVMs are connected to your VPN by simply setting it as a NetVM of the desired AppVM.

-Set up a ProxyVM as a VPN gateway using NetworkManager
+Set up a proxy VM as a VPN gateway using NetworkManager
 ------------------------------------------------------

-1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.
+1. Create a new VM, name it, click the **provides network** radio button, and choose a color and template.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)